IRunFasterThanMyCode/IRunFasterThanMyCode.github.io/content/home/experience.md

   location = "Portsmouth, UK"
   date_start = "2019-06-01"
   date_end = ""
   description = "I lead a team of bioinformatics researchers using whole-genome and transcriptome sequencing technology to study novel organisms that generate enzymes able to break down substrates such as plastics.
 We aim to find novel enzymes and work with other reserchers to bioengineer enzymes to help combat the worldwide plastic crisis.
-The Centre for Enzyme Innovation was funded by ~£6 million in funding from the Research England Expanding Excellence Fund."
+The Centre for Enzyme Innovation recently received ~£6 million in funding from the Research England Expanding Excellence Fund."

 [[experience]]
   title = "Senior Research Fellow (Bioinformatics)"